 Find out what’s showing at the cinema, in English, throughout Dordogne.
-This week’s 33 different films include Only God Forgives, Searching for Sugar Man and Mud.
+This week’s 27 different films include Magic in the Moonlight, Gone Girl and Mommy.
 Find out more...

 Find out about services and government organisations that play a part in moving to France.
 Read More...

 How to make sure you stay on the right side of the law when you're driving in France.
 Read More...

 Quality stone at unbeatable prices!
 Travertine, slate, limestone and marble floors.
 Natural stone margelles and pool surrounds.
 Stone basins, wall tiles and paving.
 Contact Ian for a discussion of...